 - After both cases have been presented, the board shall allow rebuttal evidence.

 - At the close of the hearing, the board shall allow closing arguments by the parties.

 The board chair shall have authority and be responsible for maintaining an orderly procedure throughout the hearing.
 All hearings are closed proceedings; witnesses may be excluded from the room until the appropriate time for their testimony.
 The burden of proof rests on the individual bringing charges.
 All matters upon which the decision will be based must be introduced into evidence at the hearing.

 All hearings will be tape recorded.
-The audiotape record of the hearing will be archived in the Office of the Provost or the Office of the Dean of Graduate Studies, or his/her designee for five years.
+The audiotape record of the hearing will be archived in the Office of the Provost or the Office of the Dean of The Graduate School, or his/her designee for five years.
 A written transcript of the hearing will be provided at the expense of the University pursuant to a validly issued subpoena.

 A written recommendation based on a preponderance of evidence, arrived at by majority vote, in which the facts and reasons for the recommendation are set forth shall be issued within 15 calendar days after the close of the board proceedings.
-That report shall be sent to the provost and vice president for academic affairs, with copies to all parties, including the vice provost and Dean of Graduate Studies and the appropriate department chair.
+That report shall be sent to the provost and vice president for academic affairs, with copies to all parties, including the Vice Provost and Dean of The Graduate School and the appropriate department chair.
 The copy to the accused will be sent certified mail, return receipt requested, and first-class mail.
 Within 15 calendar days the provost shall implement the recommendation of the board, or shall provide a written response containing his/her decision, and explaining to all parties his/her reasons for declining to implement the board's recommendation.
 In the event that the provost finds inadequacies in the record, the matter can be remanded back to the board for additional testimony.